andrewbaxter/spaghettinuum/readme/guide_identities.md

 # Guide: Identities

-Spaghettinuum distinguishes "identity" from "id" (as in "identifier").
-The former is complex data (a private key), where the latter is a simple string (like `yryyyyyyyyei1n3eqbew6ysyy6ocdzseit6j5a6kmwb7s8puxmpcwmingf67r`) which identifies the former, like a name.
+Spaghettinuum identities are like `yryyyyyyyyei1n3eqbew6ysyy6ocdzseit6j5a6kmwb7s8puxmpcwmingf67r`.

+Identities serve as an address for looking up information published by the identity, and can be used as a DNS name when suffixed with `.s` (ex: `yryyyyyyyyei1n3eqbew6ysyy6ocdzseit6j5a6kmwb7s8puxmpcwmingf67r.s`) if the identity published DNS-wrapper records.

-There are two types of identities:
+Each identity has a secret, required to use the identity.
+There are two types of secrets supported at the moment: local (file-based) and smartcard (ex: Yubikey) identities.

-- Identity

-  This is what you as a user create and safeguard, use for publishing records, and the ids of which are used for lookups.

-- Node identity

-  This is used within the DHT and is not exposed anywhere else.
-You should never have to deal with this directly and they will not be mentioned anywhere else in the documentation (except maybe the architecture reference).
-You can identify these identities because they start with `n_`.
+(Note: there are also "node identities" that are used within the DHT and is not exposed anywhere else.
+You should never have to deal with these directly and they will not be mentioned anywhere else in the documentation (except maybe the architecture reference).
+You can identify these identities because they start with `n_`)

-At this time, identity has two subtypes: local and card.

-## Local identities
+## Local identity secrets

-These are identities that are a file on your computer.
+A local identity secret is a file containing cryptographic information on the identity.
 If you have the file, you can publish and unpublish data for that identity.

-This is less secure, mostly intended for use on servers or for people just trying things out, or people with use cases not requiring more security.
+Since this is easy to lose/expose, it's mostly intended for use on servers or for people just trying things out.

 Using [`spagh`](./reference_spagh.md) you can:

-- Create a local identity
+- Create a local identity secret

   Run `spagh identity new-local my.ident`

   This will create a new identity at `my.ident` and print out the id of the identity.

-  The id of the identity (like `yryyyyyyyyei1n3eqbew6ysyy6ocdzseit6j5a6kmwb7s8puxmpcwmingf67r`) is used for lookups and can be used as a DNS name when suffixed with `.s` (ex: `yryyyyyyyyei1n3eqbew6ysyy6ocdzseit6j5a6kmwb7s8puxmpcwmingf67r.s`).

-- Get the id of a local identity
+- Get the id of a local identity secret

   Run `spagh identity show-local my.ident`

   This will print the id of the identity again

-## Card identities
+## Card identity secrets

-Card is a misnomer today, this typicaly refers to hardware security devices like a Yubikey.
+Card is a misnomer today - this typicaly refers to hardware security devices like a Yubikey.
 Card identities store the private data on the card itself, rather than locally in a file.

 Because card identities have the private data stored in secure hardware they can't be stolen by viruses or unauthorized computer access.
 Furthermore they typically have a password or PIN so even if the hardware is stolen they can't be used to impersonate you or delete your published data.